VaibhavB12/For_Interview/CI-CD.md

 In summary, AWS CodeCommit offers powerful ways to control access with policies that can be based on roles, tags, or branches, giving you flexibility and security in managing repositories.

 *Approval Rule Template*
-Here are the key points from the video, explained in simple words:
 1. **Approval Rule Template**: This feature helps administrators automatically apply approval rules to pull requests in a repository.
 It ensures that certain changes (e.g., to the main branch) require approval from senior developers or specific team members.
 2. **Approval Process**: When a developer creates a pull request, the approval rule is automatically added.
 For example, a senior developer or someone on the approval board needs to approve the change.
 3. **Approval Members**: You can specify members who are allowed to approve the pull request, such as "Stacy" or "Matt."
 You can set the number of approvals needed (e.g., one approval or more).